Issue 4-21, 2022

 KEYWORDS: children, brain tumor, chronic fatigue syndrome, cancer-related fatigue, tapping test, autonomic functions, sensorimotor functions, questionnaire

-For citation: Likhomanova E.N., Kovaleva A.V.
+FOR CITATION: Likhomanova E.N., Kovaleva A.V.
 Associations of Cancer-Related Fatigue with Autonomic and Sensorimotor Functions in Children Treated for Brain Tumors: an Observational Study.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (4): 60-70. https://doi.org/10.38025/2078-1962-2022-21-4-60-70

 References: